newaetech/CW305-Arm-DesignStart/README.md

   `axi_uartlite_0` block.
 Inactivity can also be caused by mistakes in the bitfile update flow.

+On the CW312-A35, these map to LED1/2/3 respectively on the CW313.

 If you get clean FPGA and software builds but yet the target isn't responding, here is a list of possible causes:
 - Did you [update the MMI file?](#update-mmi-file)